-Memory is the best essential element of a computer because computer can’t perform simple tasks.
+Memory is the most essential element of a computing system because without it computer can’t perform simple tasks.
 Computer memory is of two basic type – Primary memory / Volatile memory and Secondary memory / non-volatile memory.
 Random Access Memory (RAM) is volatile memory and Read Only Memory (ROM) is non-volatile memory.

 1. Random Access Memory (RAM) –